-20 Basement Pole Cover Ideas & Design Tips
+20 Basement Pole Cover Ideas & Design Tips (with Pictures)

 If you are decorating your basement, there may be some basement poles throughout the room.
 Though these polls serve an important foundational function, they are normally very unattractive, meaning that most people want to find a way to dress them up without sacrificing integrity.